The 18-month project is funded by the German Federal Ministry for Economic Affairs and Energy (BMWi).

 Find us: www.bigdatacube.org

-Concretely, the project deploys the European Datacube, rasdaman, in two infrastructures:
+Concretely, the project deploys the European Datacube engine, rasdaman, in two infrastructures:

 Further, CODE-DE and cloudeo services will be federated, allowing users to combine datacubes from both services without the need for downloading them first.